Injury Causation Services

 - Produce a short report or detailed witness statement

 In cases where injury causation is in question, it's imperative that you instruct the right type of expert who has experience and knowledge in how injuries are created.

 In addition, our injury causation experts have experience in working for both prosecution and defence, which provides them unparalleled knowledge of the criminal justice system and where it might be relevant to your case.

-An injury causation report or a mechanism of injury report gives an indication as to the ways in which an injury could have occurred in the case of a violent crime.
+An injury causation report or a mechanism of injury report gives an indication as to the ways in which an injury could have occurred and the degree of force used in the case of a violent crime.
 In someone who is deceased this work is included in the post-mortem report provided by the Home office registered pathologist who undertook the post-mortem.
+When a defendant is charged with attempted murder, the report can help to determine if an injury was caused with intention.
 An injury causation report provides commentary on those injuries sustained by a living individual.
 These may have occurred during a fight or section 18 assault or perhaps it is alleged that the injuries to the individual were caused as the result of an accident.